uidaholib/iwdl_source/about.md

 The full descriptive metadata can be downloaded as a <a href="{{ "/data/iwdl-metadata.csv" | absolute_url }}" target="_blank">CSV spreadsheet</a>, <a href="{{ "/data/iwdl-metadata.json" | absolute_url }}" target="_blank">JSON</a>, or a <a href="{{ "/data/iwdl-geodata.json" | absolute_url }}" target="_blank">GeoJSON</a> export.
 The data can be subsetted and downloaded as CSV or Excel from the <a href="{{ "/browse/" | relative_url }}" >documents table</a>.

-### WWDL
+### Western Waters Digital Library

-The value of IWDL was recognized by selection for inclusion in the [Western Waters Digital Library](http://westernwaters.org/), which aggregates “digital collections of significant primary and secondary resources on water in the Western United States”.
+The value of IWDL was recognized by selection for inclusion in the [Western Waters Digital Library](http://westernwaters.org/) (WWDL), which aggregates “digital collections of significant primary and secondary resources on water in the Western United States”.
-WWDL aggregates unique materials related to water resources in the Western US improving and simplifying discovery for a diverse group of stakeholders.
+WWDL collects information about unique materials related to water resources in the Western US improving and simplifying discovery for a diverse group of stakeholders.
 However, it does not build collections or digitize materials.
 WWDL and other aggregators rely on quality regional collections, such as IWDL, [New Mexico Waters](http://econtent.unm.edu/cdm/landingpage/collection/NMWaters), or [California Water Documents](http://ccdl.libraries.claremont.edu/cdm/landingpage/collection/cwd), to provide the content necessary for researchers.